Quantum Computing Education in Latin America: Experiences and Strategies: Introduction

-While the workforce development issue is global, Latin America lags behind due to deficiencies in its educational systems and lack of financial support, with knowledge primarily stemming from individual efforts.
-On one hand, QC is increasingly gaining recognition within Latin America, and the region is following the lead of other countries through various events such as conferences and seminars.
-Additionally, there are organizations and communities that provide a supportive environment and guidance on the topic.
-But on the other hand, the situation in higher education is less favorable.
 Although the community works to raise awareness and provide basic tools to build expertise, university-level courses are essential for individuals to be qualified and competitive on a global scale.
 While there are courses and master’s degrees at various universities that cover quantum-related subjects, they are neither common nor widely explored, focused specifically on QC, or accessible to a broader audience.
+One of the main challenges in establishing such courses is the lack of trained faculty members with expertise in quantum computing, making it difficult to integrate the topic into curricula.
 Furthermore, the lack of governmental support results in fewer companies and institutions providing a rigorous environment for research and practical application, making it challenging for students to apply theoretical knowledge in real-world scenarios.

-According to the 2023 Global Quantum Computing Map \cite{b8}, the United States, China, and Europe are leading the development of QC, while Japan, South Korea, Singapore, and Australia are also active participants in the global race.
-Venegas-Gomez \cite{b9} presents a global effort map for public funding in QT, an effort that has been enhanced by the establishment of national programs worldwide.
+According to the $2023$ Global Quantum Computing Map \cite{BBVA_Quantum}, the United States, China, and Europe are leading the development of QC, while Japan, South Korea, Singapore, and Australia are also active participants in the global race.
+Venegas-Gomez \cite{venegas2020quantum} presents a global effort map for public funding in QT, an effort that has been enhanced by the establishment of national programs worldwide.
 However, no Latin American country shows significant investments in QC that would warrant notable mention on the map, nor are they included in the global distribution of companies working in QT per country.

 This economic context and the region’s underrepresentation in the field also underscore the need for a more specialized approach to QC education in Latin American universities.
 Such an approach would improve educational outcomes and stimulate innovation and company growth, contributing to a more competitive quantum technology sector.